 - Cockle Creek Campground – this place gets very, very busy (sadly often full of party-goers) over Christmas and other popular times – stay away from is our advice.

-- Montagu Park, Peggs Beach, and Black River – all great campgrounds on the beautiful far North West Coast of Tassie but always very full over Christmas.
+- Montagu Park, Peggs Beach, and Black River – are all great campgrounds on the beautiful far North West Coast of Tassie but always very full over Christmas.
 Definitely call in advance if thinking of trying to camp at these locations.

 - Arve River Campground – a small, but very popular campground in Souther Tassie that is always full over Christmas with people either just relaxing near the river or bushwalking in the area.

-- Narawntapu National Park – usually very full, if you are thinking of this option RING the caretaker well before travelling.
+- Narawntapu National Park – is usually very full, if you are thinking of this option RING the caretaker well before travelling.